-Q. What exactly hair contouring?
+What exactly is hair contouring?

 A. “Hair contouring is a technique used to sculpt the head and hair shape of the desired look.”
 The “sculpting” is done with hair color as opposed to brushes and makeup.

-Q. How does it differ from traditional highlights/lowlights?
+How does it differ from traditional highlights/lowlights?

 A. “Often hair contouring can be a combination of color blocking, highlights, or balyaged.”
 “Balyage” is very natural-looking color that is usually painted on.
 It makes your hair look sun-kissed and regrowth is less obvious.